Gahanna Water, Sewer & Refuse Department

-Rumpke provides recycling, yard waste, and refuse collections for the City.
-In addition to weekly citywide collections, the refuse hauler handles large pick-ups and bulk items on a regular basis, with no additional charge to the residents.
-Recyclable items include newspapers, magazines, corrugated cardboard, paperboard packaging, telephone books, aluminum, bi-metal and steel cans, glass, and plastics.
-Please see our Collections Guidelines below for more information on refuse, hazardous waste, recyclable and yard waste collection.
-Click here for the 2013 refuse, recycling, and yard waste rates.
+Rumpke provides refuse, recycling and yard waste collection for the City.
+In addition to weekly citywide collections, Rumpke handles large pick-ups and bulk items on a regular basis with no additional charge to the residents.
+Please see the collections guidelines below for more information on waste collection.
+Click here for the 2014 refuse, recycling, and yard waste rates.

 Monday: Yard Waste Collection

 Tues, May 27

 | No Change

 Tues, Sept 2

 Rumpke may begin service as early as 7am.
 Place all containers at the curb or designated location by 6am the day of collection but no earlier than 5pm the day before.
 If your collection is missed, report it to the Gahanna Water, Sewer and Refuse Division at 614-342-4440 by 5pm the next day.
 Items reported after that time must be held until the following week.

 Residents with a disability limiting or impairing the ability to walk (per ORC 4503.44) may request carryout service from Rumpke.
 Proof of disability must be provided.